- Docker executor workflow

 By default, the runner runs jobs as the root

-user within the container.
+user in the container.
 To specify a different, non-root user to run the job, use the USER

 directive in the Dockerfile of the Docker image.